emturnbull/autocad-conflict-detection/README.md

 # Conflict Detection for AutoCAD

 This is a project for GEOM 4009.
+I changed something.